CodeAdminDe/helm-charts/charts/ollama/README.md

 Also take a look at the HowTo-Section within the kata-container GitHub Repository, e.g. to learn [how to create a runtime class](https://github.com/kata-containers/kata-containers/blob/main/docs/how-to/run-kata-with-k8s.md#create-runtime-class-for-kata-containers)_

-## Chart without NetworkPolicies
+## Chart with experimental support for CiliumNetworkPolicies

-Please note that this chart does not provide any network policies itself.
+Please note that this chart does not provide any production ready network policies itself.
 Therefore, I recommend the implementation of network policies before using in prod environments.

+> **If you're using Cilium CNI**: I've added experimental support for CNPs.
+> Note that these are highly oppinionated and you should review them carefully before using.
+> E.g. it's required that each release gets deployed within a separate namespace.

 ## Opinionated & Non-standard